alexbfree/thesis/src/chapter-2.md

 Literature Review {#chapter-2}
 ==============================

-> _"We are the sources of surveillance capitalism's crucial surplus: the objects of a technologically advanced and increasingly inescapable raw-material-extraction operation."_<br/>—Shoshana Zuboff (Harvard professor, social psychologist and author)
+> _"We are the sources of surveillance capitalism's crucial surplus: the objects of a technologically advanced and increasingly inescapable raw-material-extraction operation."_
+>—Shoshana Zuboff (Harvard professor, social psychologist and author)

 Understanding Data and its Role in Today's World{#2.1}
 ------------------------------------------------